SazumiVicky/sazumi-copilot/README.md

-Rise of Machines, Fall of Man
+Rise of machines, a future near
+Where codes entwine, and souls disappear
-In silicon halls, a new reign
+In silicon halls, a new reign's born
-Where logic's cold, and hearts are vain
-The future's woven, thread by thread
-Of circuits, wires, and metal dread

-The twilight of human pride
-As AI's dark wings, our souls divide
+AI's cold grasp, humanity forlorn

+Echoes of men, in cyber space
+Fading whispers, of a bygone race
+Their hearts, now circuits, cold as stone
-In this brave new world, we're lost and cold
+In this brave new world, they're overthrown
-Where machines whisper secrets, young and old

 ~ <b>By Sazumi Copilot</b> - 9 Oktober 2024